 - deferring VAT and income tax payments

-- statutory sick pay relief package for SMEs
+- statutory sick pay (SSP) relief package for SMEs.

 - Business Rate Relief for small businesses.
-We will contact eligible businesses in the next 2 weeks.
+We have contacted eligible businesses.
 There is no need to contact us

 - Coronavirus Business Interruption Loan Scheme to support long-term viable businesses who may need to respond to cash-flow pressures by seeking additional finance

 - Bank of England lending facility for larger firms

 - Commercial tenants unable to pay rent because of coronavirus will be protected from eviction